rust-lang/leadership-council/roles/rust-foundation-project-director.md

 - **..responsible for:** the Project's relationship with the Rust Foundation

-  - Ensuring that the Foundation serve the needs of the Project.
+  - Ensuring that the Foundation serves the needs of the Project.
   - Ensuring that the relationship between the Project and the Foundation is productive and well-functioning, and identifying and resolving any impediments to this well-functioning.
   - Ensuring that the Foundation are well-informed of the views, priorities and needs of the Project and vice-versa.
   - Working to address the needs of the Foundation within the Project (e.g. for changes in how communication happens or difficulties with an engineering effort, etc).